 This is not to say that Freemasonry is wholly secular and devoid of religious aspects.
 Its members are encouraged to believe in a supreme being, which in the parlance of Masonry, is known as the "Grand Architect of the Universe," Jacob added.

-This Grand Architect, Jacob further explained, is akin to a Deistic creator rather than a personal God as envisioned by Christianity.
+This Grand Architect, is comparable to a Deistic creator rather than a personal God as envisioned by Christianity, according to Jacob.
 The concept of Deism, which has its origins in the 17th century Enlightenment, promotes the idea that the supreme being is like the ultimate "watchmaker;" a deity that created the universe but does not play an active role in the lives of its creations.

 When did Freemasonry start?